 - Short talks

-- First introduced at this year’s php[tek] conference, short talks are thirty minutes long.
+- We sometimes leave space on the schedule for short talks are only thirty minutes long.
 Sometimes there are topics that don’t need a full hour.
 We want to make sure we allow these kinds of topics to be exposed.

 Equipment and Setup